seth-shaw-unlv/seth-shaw-unlv.github.io/_posts/large_vocab_list_error.md

 Something else was going on so I continued my hunt.
 I finally stumbled upon the root of the problem, `loadTree()`.
 This function loads the *entire* vocabulary into memory and, because it is called by the term list admin form (`\Drupal\taxonomy\Form\OverviewTerms::buildForm()`), it can WSOD your page even if try to limit the page to a single term. 😱

-There are work-arounds, but this is a pretty ugly hole that Drupal has simply laid a rug over and unwitting site developers and administrators keep falling into.
+There are workarounds, but this is a pretty ugly hole that Drupal has simply laid a rug over and unwitting site developers and administrators keep falling into.

-The first work-around is the classic OOME brute-force fix: increase your PHP's max memory.
+The first workaround is the classic OOME brute-force fix: increase your PHP's max memory.
 PHP's max memory limit serves as a not-so-subtle that developers have written inefficient code.
 If you have to keep increasing this limit you are likely doing something *wrong* although there are exceptions.
-Most of the time my site's are quite happy living within the 256MB limit and many sites run on much less.
-Unfortunately, `loadTree()` will quickly consume all that memory and still complain.
+Most of the time my site is quite happy living within the 256MB limit and many sites run on much less.
+Unfortunately, `loadTree()` will still consume all that memory and complain.
 Giving it more memory can work, to a point.
-[Eventually memory won't be enough](https://www.drupal.org/project/drupal/issues/763380#comment-12613278); the time it takes to load all that memory will eventually lead to time-out issues.
-This is simply a losing battle as the vocabulary gets larger.
+Eventually, [memory won't be enough](https://www.drupal.org/project/drupal/issues/763380#comment-12613278); the time it takes to load all that memory will eventually lead to time-out issues.
+This is a losing battle as the vocabulary gets larger.

-The next work-around is to turn off this feature altogether by setting `taxonomy.settings:override_selector` to `false` and using a view that doesn't use `loadTree()` at all but displays a flat list without hierarchy.
+The next workaround is to turn off this feature altogether by setting `taxonomy.settings:override_selector` to `false` and using a view that doesn't use `loadTree()` at all but displays a flat list without hierarchy.
 This setting is here because [Drupal *knows* they have a scalability problem](https://api.drupal.org/api/drupal/core%21modules%21taxonomy%21src%21TermForm.php/function/TermForm%3A%3Aform/8.9.x):

 > \Drupal\taxonomy\TermStorageInterface::loadTree() and
 > \Drupal\taxonomy\TermStorageInterface::loadParents() may contain large